-My book project seeks to explain why some governments and separatist ethnic groups commit to peace while others revert to violence following the cessation of hostilities in conflicts over national self-determination.
+My dissertation seeks to explain why some governments and separatist ethnic groups commit to peace while others revert to violence following the cessation of hostilities in conflicts over national self-determination.
 Previous studies that examine why peace fails point to irreconcilable ethnic divisions, faulty institutional design, and the adversaries’ inability to credibly commit to demobilize, disarm, and implement the terms of a negotiated agreement.
 My take is different.
 I argue that the demographic balance of power delimits the set of potentially viable institutional arrangements that the conflicting parties would prefer to renewed or continued conflict.
 And in conflicts that involve relatively large separatist ethnic groups, there are simply fewer options that are acceptable to both sides than in conflicts that involve smaller minorities.

 This theory is tested using a multi-method research design that combines a quantitative study of 103 violent separatist ethnic groups between 1946 and 2012 with a set of in-depth case studies that focus on the Israeli-Palestinian and the Russo-Chechen conflicts.
 The findings have implications for conflict resolution, the design of political institutions in post-conflict societies, and international security.